 Large firms that work across multiple industries or regions are particularly susceptible to brand alignment problems.
 Messaging architecture can keep far-flung team members on the same page (literally!).

-1. Your Firm Has Trouble Differentiating Itself — One the keys to professional services marketing success is a firm’s ability to differentiate itself in the marketplace.
+1. Your Firm Has Trouble Differentiating Itself — One of the keys to professional services marketing success is a firm’s ability to differentiate itself in the marketplace.
 Few things will spoil your differentiation faster than bad brand alignment.

 Imagine if your business development team forgot to mention your firm’s proprietary technology on a call with a potential buyer.
 Or what if your new marketing director went into your website and edited out important keywords related to your differentiators.
 Scenarios like these are more common than you’d think.